pnedov/ProductsManager/README.md

 1. Clone the repository to your local machine (in case you are using GitHub)
 2. Open the project in Visual Studio
 3. Make sure you have installed MSSQL Server
 4. In the 'appsettings.json' file check the connection string and set your server name.
-The should stay 'Database=warehouse' stay as is.
+The 'Database=warehouse' should stay as is.
 5. Run the project.
 6. Creation of database, tables, and filling with data will be done automatically.